 I’m sure you’re already aware of the fact that word of mouth is the most effective advertising method.
 When a person is in need of a service or a product that’s unfamiliar to them, they always ask someone they know about it.
 People love to share their satisfaction online and in-person; great food, excellent service, and useful blogs.

-So, with great content marketing and the right platform, you’ll gain more visitors and loyal followers.
+So, with great content marketing, you’ll gain more visitors and loyal followers.
 Then you can start posting quality content that directs people to your products or services.

 These two terms are often confused.
 People who are not pro advertisers often refer to content marketing and inbound marketing as if they were synonyms.
 Although these two do have a lot in common, both are used to attract a target audience by investing more effort into content but their nature is different.